hobo71/wpsso-tweet-a-quote/readme.txt

 	* None
 * *Developer Notes*
 	* Removed TinyMCE support and the SweetAlert2 javascript library.
-	* Renamed some WpssoUtil methods for Gutenberg changes in WPSSO v3.57.0.
+	* Renamed some WpssoUtil methods for Gutenberg related changes in WPSSO v3.57.0.

 **Version 1.2.1 (2018/03/24)**